gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Gumption glanced back at Maddy with a bewildered expression on his face.
-The moment his head was turned, the bot surged to its feet and plucked the rock from his hand.
+The moment his head was turned, the bot surged to its feet and plucked the rock from his paw.
 "It is safer to carry heavy objects in this fashion," it told the young goat, holding the rock in front of its midsection.
 "Where would you like me to place it?"